shaurgaleebT/shaurgaleebT/README.md

-- 👋 Hi, I’m @shaurgaleebT
+- 👋 Hi, I’m @shaurgaleebT an Enthusiastic Front End Developer
-- 👀 I’m interested in MERN Stack Developer
+- 👀 I’m interested in UI/UX developing areas
-- 🌱 I’m currently learning  about React js
+- 🌱 I’m currently learning working as React js developer
-- 💞️ I’m looking to collaborate on Web Development project
+- 💞️ I’m looking to collaborate on Web Development projects
-- 📫  reach me via email: galeeb233@gmail.com ...
+- 📫  reach me via email: galeeb233@gmail.com

 <!---
 shaurgaleebT/shaurgaleebT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.